phlash/doom-tidal/README.md

    https://github.com/espressif/crosstool-NG/releases, specifically the
    esp32s3-elf-gcc11_2_0-esp-2022r1-&lt;your host technology here&gt;.tar.xz
- * Micropython repo (it's a submodule of this project) for final assembly of compiled object code into `doomgeneric.mpy` loadable python module
+ * Micropython repo (it's a submodule of this project) for final assembly of compiled object code into `doomloader.mpy` loadable python module and providing the uPython dynamic module API.
- * Python3 plus `python3-pyelftools` (on my Debian system)
+ * Python3 plus `python3-pyelftools` package (on my Debian system)
  * A copy of an appropriate WAD file (search for DOOM1.WAD for demo game)

 ## Build 'n Debug